 Why Is Perception And Setting Low Expectations Important For Remote Work

 We’ve heard it before, perception is everything.
-This HBR article illustrates a great example of how perception matters at the end of the day, not the real story.
+This HBR article illustrates a great example of how perception matters most at the end of the day, not the real story.
 The fact is if you’re perceived as a hard worker, it doesn’t matter what you do behind the scenes.
 In the two job game, you want to be perceived as someone who meets expectations.
-While in reality, your aim is to do the minimum and get by; don’t get fired while secretly hoping to get laid off.
+In reality, your aim is to do the minimum and get by: don’t get fired while secretly hoping to get laid off.
 A strategy to achieve a positive perception (and outcome) is accomplished by setting low expectations with your manager.

 Why Setting High Expectations With Your Boss Is A Waste Of Time

 Let’s first start by going over what everyone tells you to do – set high expectations, get promoted.
 Yes, this leads to more money.
 That’s great.
-But let’s look at the ROI because all great employees and MBA’s should care about the ROI on behalf of the company.
+But let’s look at the ROI because all great employees and MBAs should care about the ROI on behalf of the company.

 But what about your Personal ROI’s?
 Indeed’s research concluded that the average employee raise is 3%.
 It may be a bit higher in tech, so let’s say 5 – 10%.

 You might need to put in 30% more hours, more stress, more work to get a minimal increase in your salary.
 To me, setting those high expectations to get a promotion is a waste of time.
 You can get a second job and easily give yourself an 80% “raise” for your work.
-Also, I’m a good employee by being mindful of ROI’s, my own.
+Also, I’m a good employee by being mindful of ROI’s – my own.

 What I’ve Learned About Setting Low Expectations From Years of Working

 For managers, it’s typically hard to have that conversation, “can you put in more hours?”
 If your manager adds new tasks, just be clear you cannot complete them in the timeframe given.
 If you’re labeled as the “guy who leaves at five,” people won’t give you more work knowing you can’t get to it.
-More work is assigned to you once you do a great job, and it is an endless circle.
+More work is assigned to you once you do a great job, and it is an endless cycle.
 This story is just one example, but the lesson is to set expectations early and set them low.
 That way, the only place to go is up.